 While this is a pretty straight-forward concept, making it happen is nuanced and intricate.
 As we keep ourselves open to loving others and meeting pressing needs we are led on a journey of careful choices, taking care to make sure we are hearing God’s voice of direction as we love.
 Some examples of pressing needs are when people suffer, are being tested personally, or struggling to meet personal emotional or physical or spiritual needs.

-Here are three “extensions” of this concept for you to consider.
-Our understanding of the “one another” in the God Story can help.
+Our understanding of the “one another” in the God Story can help with our open heart.
 It is also important to understand our own new heart in order to address the heart of another person.
 Jesus’ follower John heard what his Master said about love – his gospel and letters open rivers of understanding.
 Enjoy some expanding self-teaching! – Dave & Burnadette